JuliaAI/MLJTuning.jl/README.md

   model*.
 For example, the `OptimizeAggregatedMeasure()` heuristic simply selects the model whose evaluation `e` has the smallest or largest `e.measurement[1]` value, according to whether the metric `e.measure[1]` is a `:loss` or `:score`.
-The heuristic is specified independently of the tuning strategy, but some heuristics might only be supported by certain tuning strategies.
+Most heuristics are *generic* and in the sense they will apply no matter what tuning strategy is applied.
 A selection heuristic supported by a multi-objective tuning strategy must select *some* "best" model (e.g., a random Pareto optimal solution).

 - The *history* is a vector of tuples of the form `(m, e, x)` generated by the tuning algorithm - one tuple per iteration - where: